vinhle1984/Bronx/README.md

 ###Variables:
-Maybe list the variables here or in the analysis directory along with the codes
+Maybe list the variables here or in the analysis directory along with the Bronx.rmd codes.

 ###Process: